Skip to main content

 Custom Types

-Create custom input/output types either via class definition of Custom helper function.
+Create custom input/output types either via class definition or the Custom helper function.

 from comfy_api.latest import io